bad2beef/PowerShellWorkshop/README.md

 few things may not be so clear.
 Still, in the interests of saving you from skiddiedom open materials are provided.
-There is enough here to provide the “what”, but the “why”, “when” and “how” may require some additional instruction which is best spoken, rather than read.
+There is enough here to provide the “what”, but the “why”, “when” and “how” may require some additional instruction which is best heard, rather than read.

 ## Topics Covered
 ### Core Workshop